 Cheersquad Records & Tapes is excited to announce Link McLennan’s first release under the moniker Bagful of Beez, ‘Do Androids Dream of Electric Beatles’.
 Link is the founding member of seminal Australian acts The Meanies, Tomorrow People, The Bakelite Age and Sun God Replica, amongst others.
 His latest project Bagful of Beez is a melting pot of all those acts, and the results are astounding.

-‘Do Androids Dream of Electric Beatles’ will be release this October on limited edition, marbled green 12” vinyl, black vinyl and digitally.
+‘Do Androids Dream of Electric Beatles’ is available on limited edition, marbled green 12” vinyl, black vinyl and digitally.
+Order your copy here.

 Bagful of Beez music is a brilliant and eclectic mix of classic pop styles, and the result is the sort of everything-including-the-kitchen-sink approach that studio-enamored pop savants have been known to take ever since Todd Rundgren recorded “A Wizard, A True Star”.
 Link recorded the album completely by himself, playing all instruments.
 He has played out solo with a drum machine as Bagful of Beez a couple of times in recent months, but has just enlisted Even drummer Matt Cotter to ensure a stronger live presence.
 (Even of course is also the second home of Link’s Meanies bandmate Wally, and Even’s Ashley Naylor has also performed with Link in the Meanies on occasion.)